BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Better Loot Mod/README.md

 TODO
 ----

-* I hadn't noticed that Dexi and Vorac both share some common loot pools, and I buffed up Vorac after having done Dexi, which I think probably made Dexi's drops much more ridiculous than even I had intended.
-So: I need to do some testing on Dexi, and probably rework those pools a bit.
 * Should see if anything should be done with Godliaths, Iron Gods, and Omnd-Omnd-Ohk.
 * This is completely untested in TVHM/UVHM.
 I'm not really a fan of either